 Notice the three dropdown menus in the top right corner, above the signature editor: start by choosing one of your email accounts from the E-mail account dropdown; then choose the email signature, if any, to apply to New messages sent from that account.
 Finally, choose an email signature to automatically insert in your email Replies/forwards.

-If you want to manually insert an email signature (either because none was inserted, or because you want to use another signature), simply click on the Insert tab in the new email window, and click on the Signature menu and pick the signature you want inserted in this particular email.
+To manually insert a signature (because none was inserted or to switch to another signature), click on the Insert tab in the new email window, and click on the Signature menu and pick the signature you want inserted in this particular email.
+(Clicking on Signatures at the bottom opens the Signatures and Stationery dialog will saw above, from where you can manage and edit your email signatures.)

 To remove an email signature, simply select the text you want to remove, and hit the delete key on your keyboard (Del) - the email signature text is just like regular body text inside an email, you can delete it or edit it as needed.

 To permanently delete an email signature from Outlook 2007, you can either follow the Tools > Options route described earlier, or load the Signatures and Stationery dialog straight from the new email window's Insert tab.
 Either way, select the signature you want deleted, and click on the Delete button.
+Outlook 2007 gives you a last chance to change your mind (since email signatures cannot be "un-deleted") - any settings configured for this signature (like which accounts should use it will be reset to "No signature").